metaplex-foundation/docs/docs/01-programs/02-candy-machine/02-candy-machine-settings.md

 ## Metaplex Certified Collections

 Each Candy Machine must be associated with a special NFT known as a [Metaplex Certified Collection (MCC)](/programs/token-metadata/certified-collections).
 This **Collection NFT** enables minted NFTs to be grouped together and for that information to be verified on-chain.

-To ensure no one else can to use your Collection NFT on their Candy Machine, the **Collection Authority** is required to sign any transaction that changes the Collection on a Candy Machine.
+To ensure no one else can use your Collection NFT on their Candy Machine, the **Collection Authority** is required to sign any transaction that changes the Collection on a Candy Machine.
 As a result, the Candy Machine can safely verify the Collection of all minted NFTs automatically.

 <Accordion>
 <AccordionItem title="JS SDK" open={true}>